Outerbeast/NightVision/README.md

 Usage of OF NightVision:

-Simply use standard flash light key to switch the OF NightVision view mode on and off You can use the condole command `nvision_mode` to switch between night vision and normal flashlight
+Simply use standard flash light key to switch the OF NightVision view mode on and off.
+You can use the condole command `nvision_mode` to switch between night vision and normal flashlight